nsmirosh/concentrate/README.md

 # In plans:

 - Make it an application that can be pinned in the list in MacOs
 - Super-focused mode - Blocks **ALL** websites - except those that are in the list.

+UI:
+- show a timer of how much time is left for focusing

 Making it hard to disable the blocking:
 - Hold the disable button for 60 seconds to disable